Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part5/GitHub-Docker-Runner-Azure-Part5.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Docker-Runner-Azure-Part5/assets/q05.png)

-Once the workflow is finished and the **Azure Queue** is cleared, you'll notice that KEDA has scaled back down and our self hosted runners have also been cleaned up and removed from the repo:
+Once all workflow runs are finished and the **Azure Queue** is cleared, you'll notice that KEDA has scaled back down and our self hosted runners have also been cleaned up and removed from the repo:

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Docker-Runner-Azure-Part5/assets/gh01.png)